Trevor Larnach Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.

-- The Yankees have the second-ranked team ERA among all MLB pitching staffs (3.16).
+- The Yankees have the third-ranked team ERA among all MLB pitching staffs (3.25).

-- Yankees pitchers combine to give up the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- The Yankees give up the sixth-fewest home runs in baseball (22 total, 0.9 per game).

-- Cortes makes the start for the Yankees, his fifth of the season.
-He is 3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched.
+- German gets the start for the Yankees, his fifth of the season.
+He is 1-2 with a 4.50 ERA and 25 strikeouts in 20 2/3 innings pitched.

-- His last appearance was in relief on Friday when the left-hander tossed 2/3 innings against the Toronto Blue Jays while allowing hits.
+- In his last time out on Friday, the right-hander threw six innings against the Toronto Blue Jays, giving up four earned runs while surrendering five hits.

+- In four games this season, the 30-year-old has a 4.50 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .189 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.